pikepdf/pikepdf/docs/topics/interactive_forms.md

 >>> sig_pdf = Pdf.open(img_as_pdf)
 ```

-## Merging documents with forms
+## Copying pages between documents (form-aware)

+A form field is more than the box you see on the page.
+The visible box is a
+*widget annotation* that lives on the page, but the field it belongs to is
+registered in the document-level `/AcroForm` dictionary and may participate in a
+tree of related fields.
+Copying the page alone leaves the field behind.

-Copying pages with `pdf.pages.extend(src.pages)` does **not** carry interactive
+Copying pages with `pdf.pages.extend(src.pages)` therefore does **not** carry
-form fields: the widget annotations land on the pages, but the document-level
+interactive form fields: the widget annotations land on the pages, but the
-`/AcroForm` is not updated, so the fields show blank in Adobe Acrobat (they may
+document-level `/AcroForm` is not updated, so the fields show blank in Adobe
-still render in some viewers). pikepdf emits a {class}`pikepdf.FormCopyWarning`
+Acrobat (they may still render in some lenient viewers).
+To make this
-when this happens.
+easy-to-miss data loss visible, pikepdf emits a {class}`pikepdf.FormCopyWarning`
+both when you `extend()` across documents with forms and when you `save()` a
+document that has orphaned form widgets.

 Use {meth}`pikepdf.Pdf.add_pages_from` to copy pages **and** their form fields: